 2. Leave a specific dollar amount or a percentage of your estate to SUWA in your will: gifts can be made outright at the time of your death or after you make provisions for your spouse and other loved ones.

-3. Leave a specific asset to SUWA in your will: such items include, but aren’t limited to, stocks, bonds, CDs, and real estate.
+3. Leave a specific asset to SUWA in your will: such items include, but aren’t limited to, stocks, bonds, and CDs, and real estate.
 Such gifts can provide significant federal estate, state inheritance, and federal income tax savings.

 4. Name SUWA as a beneficiary of your IRA or retirement plan.
 Retirement plans are often considered the smartest assets to leave to charity.

 5. Name SUWA as a beneficiary of an individual or group life insurance policy: this is an excellent way to make a meaningful contribution with little expenditure.

 7. Donate appreciated securities to SUWA today: such contributions can provide immediate income tax savings and avoid capital gain taxes.

 9. Encourage friends and family to include SUWA in their will, trust, or retirement plan.